 Check the Power to Your System

 Before calling on a technician, make sure that the power to your air conditioning unit is on.
-Our technicians have been called out to attend system breakdowns, for both domestic and commercial properties, which could have been avoided had the on-site switchboard been checked prior to the service request.
+Our HVAC technicians have been called out to attend system breakdowns, for both domestic and commercial properties, which could have been avoided had the on-site switchboard been checked prior to the service request.

 Sometimes nature plays its part!
 This possum had taken residence in an air conditioning unit and managed to damage the wiring (see pictures above).